 This memory aid covers Memory Aids within Power for GCSE Physics.
 Revise Power in Energy for GCSE Physics with 14 exam-style questions and 25 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 9 of 12 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position